(mac)OStalgia

 One area where both UI and UX improved dramatically as part of the operating systems is on the accessibility front.
 The apparition (and improvement) of a full-fletched Voice Control, integrated screen readers, dark mode, etc. is definitely what stood out the most looking back at Mac OS 9.

-A lot (and not much) has changed
+A lot (and not much)

 The internet was an absolute pain 20 years ago with 56 kbps connections and hard drives offered very little storage.
 20 years later, now that our internet connections can reach the 1 gbps speeds and our hard-drives can store terabytes of data, our internet can still be sucky and we still run out of space.
 As technology evolved, so did our thirst for getting the best image quality possible on a video call and our desire to store all of our family memories in 4K and High Definition.